Carbon Border Adjustment Mechanism (CBAM)

 Access to the CBAM transitional registry

 The CBAM transitional registry can be accessed at https://cbam.ec.europa.eu/declarant.
 This link must be accessed on the device that the economic operator's Revenue Online Service (ROS) digital certificate is also saved on.
+Failure to use the correct device will result in an error message.

 Further requirements: